Finding Fall Hikes

 Trip Report Search

 WTA's Trip Report search has some incredibly helpful tools to sort through the many thousands of trip reports that have been posted to this site over the years.
-Here's how to use those tool to find a great hike for fall:
+Click on "Advanced Options" on the dropdown menu on the left of the main trip reports page to search in following ways:

 - Keyword: Searching this way allows you to search through every trip report for mention of a keyword.
 Try "larches," "vine maple," or "fall color" to start.